RiskTM/jwt-token-example/README.md

 The expiration time can be changed in `/services/createTokens.js`.
 By default 15m for the accessToken and 7d for the refreshToken are selected.

+The database is accessed through prisma.
+Therefore to initialize the table run `npx prisma migrate dev --name init`.
+This will lead to prisma generating the user table on your DB Server.

 ``` bash
 node server.js # for development use: npm run devStart
 ```